Document Type : Research articles.

 free proline and TSS.
 Exogenous application of ascorbic acid at

-concentrations of 200 and 400 mg l
+concentrations of 200 and 400 mg l-1, significantly improved most studied

 growth parameters, RWC, MSI, anthocyanin, DPPH, total free amino acids